bartdag/recodoc2/README.rst

   cd $HOME
   mkdir projects
   cd projects
-  git clone git@github.com:bartdag/recodoc2.git
+  git clone -b develop git@github.com:bartdag/recodoc2.git

-Then, copy and configure the localsettings file.
+Then, copy and edit the localsettings file.
+The file is heavily commented and there are only a few steps to follow.

 ::

   cd recodoc2/recodoc2
   cp localsettings_template.py localsettings.py
+  vim localsettings.py

 User Guide
 ----------